petrihakkinen/ace-forth/README.md

 	  -l <filename>             Write listing to file
 	  --mcode                   Compile to machine code
+	  --ignore-case             Treat all word names as case insensitive --no-warn                 Disable all warnings
+	  --verbose                 Print information while compiling
+	  --main <name>             Sets name of main executable word (default 'main') --filename <name>         Sets the filename for tap header (default 'dict')

+	Optimizations:
+	  --optimize                Enable all optimizations
-	  --ignore-case             Treat all word names as case insensitive --minimal-word-names      Rename all words as '@', except main word --inline                  Inline words that are only used once --eliminate-unused-words  Eliminate unused words when possible
+	  --minimal-word-names      Rename all words as '@', except main word --inline                  Inline words that are used only once --eliminate-unused-words  Eliminate unused words when possible
 	  --small-literals          Optimize byte-sized literals
 	  --tail-call               Optimize tail calls (mcode only)
-	  --optimize                Enable all safe optimizations
-	  --no-warn                 Disable all warnings
-	  --verbose                 Print information while compiling
-	  --main <name>             Sets name of main executable word (default 'main') --filename <name>         Sets the filename for tap header (default 'dict')
+	  --short-branches          Use relative branches when possible (mcode only)

 On Windows which does not support shebangs you need to prefix the command line with path to the Lua interpreter.